RikVN/Neural_DRS/AllenNLP.md

 Let's see if we can train a small and simple BERT seq2seq model:

 ```
-./src/allennlp_scripts/pipeline.sh config/allennlp/en/bert.json experiments/allennlp/bert/ normal en
+./src/allennlp_scripts/pipeline.sh config/allennlp/en/bert.json experiments/allennlp/en/bert/ normal en
 ```

 Output, model and evaluation files are available in the experiment folder.
 We only trained for two epochs, so the results will not be great, of course.

 You might get an error that says that there is no GPU available, even though you are using one.
 You might have to re-install pytorch for the correct CUDA version you are using (9.2 in my case).
-The numpy uninstall/install might not be necessary, but it was for me (see [here](https://stackoverflow.com/questions/54715835/numpy-is-installed-but-still-getting-error) as well)
+The numpy uninstall/install might not be necessary, but it was for me (see [here](https://stackoverflow.com/questions/54715835/numpy-is-installed-but-still-getting-error) as well).

 ```
 conda uninstall pytorch